Coeeter/ClickToRun/README.md

 # ClickToRun, A Simple Fitness Tracker App
 <img src="https://github.com/Coeeter/ClickToRun/blob/master/app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png?raw=true" align="left">
-ClickToRun is an android native app using kotlin with MVVM architecture with firebase as the backend.
-This application is being created for my modules in my studies at Temasek Polytechnic to show my proficiency over native android app development with kotlin as the frontend language.
+ClickToRun is an android native app built using kotlin with MVVM architecture with firebase as the backend.
+This application is being created for my modules in my studies at Temasek Polytechnic to show my proficiency in native android app development with kotlin as the frontend language.
 <br clear="left"/>

 ## The Dependencies used to build the app so far are: